nnerb/abenson_landpage/README.md

-# Abenson Junior Front-End Developer Skill Test
+# Abenson's Junior Front-End Developer Skill Test

 This project is a Junior Front-End Developer Skill Test for Abenson, built with modern web technologies to ensure a seamless development experience and maintainable codebase.